 - On the 25 March the NHS Confederation launched the Commission on Improving Urgent Care for Older People.
 Visit the dedicated webpage to find out more.

-- We recently published 'Rip of the Sticking Plaster Now', which aims to provide clarity about the how and when of implementing NHS England's Urgent and emergency care review and provide examples of how local NHS systems are already making changes.
+- We recently published 'Rip off the Sticking Plaster Now', which aims to provide clarity about the how and when of implementing NHS England's Urgent and emergency care review and provide examples of how local NHS systems are already making changes.

 - On 25 March we held an event, which explored how local healthcare systems can implement urgent and emergency care networks, as described in NHS England's Urgent and emergency care review.
-The presentations are available on the events page.